Guruwari2/ComputerVision/FinalReport/README.md

 ## Overview

 This project implements a face morphing technique that allows users to morph between two facial images.
 The main script, `main.py`, handles the entire morphing process.
+Default setups is doing face morphing without view morph.
 Additionally, users can create GIFs of the morphing process, manually add matching points, and specify morphing values using command-line options.

 ## Features